Under the Bed

 “Uh...yeah, okay.”
 Swinging his legs out to put his feet on the floor, Bob rubbed at his eyes and pushed his hair back, glancing at the old clock radio on the dresser; it read 12:18am.
 A small grunt slipped out of his mouth.

 “Never mind.”
 There was a hint of amusement in her tone.

 Stumbling across the hall to his daughter's bedroom, Bob paused, coming fully awake and hitting the light switch.
 The figure he thought he saw standing at the edge of the stairs disappeared in the light, but left gooseflesh on his arms.
-He took two steps down the hall, to peer down into the darkened living room, then shook his head and turned back to the smaller bedroom, pausing to turn the hall light off.
+He took two steps down the hall and cautiously peered down into the darkened living room, listening for any signs of movement.
+Seeing and hearing nothing, he shook his head and turned back to the smaller bedroom, pausing to turn off the hall light.

-In the nightlight, he could see Meaghan sitting up, she was in the middle of the bed, her back up against the headboard, head down and knees drawn up to her chest.
+Standing in the doorway, the nightlight showed his daughter sitting up in bed.
+Situated in the middle of it, with her back up against the headboard, she had her head down and knees drawn up to her chest.
 “What's the matter?”
 He asked, stepping towards the bed.